-ACWWA defines a capital expenditure as the acquisition of or addition to fixed assets, generally consisting of machinery and equipment, furniture and fixtures costing more than \$5,000 and lasting more than one year or expenditures that result in the construction of or major improvements to ACWWA's building and infrastructure, generally consisting of projects costing more than \$5,000 and lasting more than three years.
+ACWWA defines a capital expenditure as the acquisition of or addition to fixed assets.
+These generally consist of 1.) machinery and equipment, furniture, and fixtures costing more than \$5,000 and lasting more than one year or; 2.) expenditures that result in the construction of or major improvements to ACWWA's building and infrastructure, generally consisting of projects costing more than \$5,000 and lasting more than three years.